 We don’t overdo ballparks, we do them right.

-From a sales perspective, it would be easy to lower our estimates for software development projects in order to outbid the competition.
+From a sales perspective, it would be easy to lower our software development cost estimates for certain projects in order to outbid the competition.
 But if we did that and went over budget, everyone would lose: the client would feel cheated, our reputation would take a hit, and the final product would suffer from a collaboration built on poor trust.

 Our goal when giving clients ballparks isn’t to overcharge.
-It’s to predict, as closely as possible, the time, money, and effort that will go into building something well.
+It is to predict, as closely as possible, the time, money, and effort that will go into building something well.
 Of course, estimates can change, especially if a project evolves in an unexpected direction or if a client comes up with new ideas during development.
-But in most cases, when we give an estimate, we stick to it.
+But in most cases, when we give an estimate for the software development costs of a project, we stick to it.